-Aim: This Practice Sheet is intended to be used to stimulate educators’ communication competences both when speaking and when adapting their didactic written materials for their d/Deaf or hard-of-hearing students.
+Aim: to stimulate educators’ communication competences both when speaking and when adapting their didactic written materials for their d/Deaf or hard-of-hearing students.

 The sheet contains some resources that can used in order to make the teaching activities the most accessible possible for all.
 In fact, at the end of this document the educator should be aware that the accessibility needed from the “weakest” student in the group is useful for all.

 Key words: communication; d/Deafness; accessibility; accessible materials.

 Prior knowledge: Learners that want to get close to communication accessibility for all and in particular for people with sensorial disabilities, don’t have to already possess particular knowledges or skills.
 The most important requirements are flexibility, open-mindedness and willing to research.